Photo by Nathan Anderson on Unsplash

 - Bonus payouts typically finish by February (Willis Towers Watson survey)

-- Performance reviews complete in December-January (88% of Fortune 500 companies)
+- Performance reviews complete in December and January (88% of Fortune 500 companies)

 - New salary budgets take effect (WorldatWork reports 98% of companies implement raises in Q1)